 Another way I like to determine if a cat is getting enough food is by how quickly it is consumed, if it’s all gone within the space of 5-10 minutes and is then back hassling for more, that would indicate to me that he’s not getting enough.

-Acromegaly.
-Caused by a tumour on the pituitary gland which stimulates growth hormones.
-Excess calories are burned up due to increased growth.
+Caused by a tumour of the pituitary gland which stimulates growth hormones.
+Increased growth burns extra calories.

 Insulin-producing tumours of the pancreas.
 Excess insulin produced by the tumour causes blood sugar levels to drop, which in turn stimulates the appetite.